|The IDEA Consortium is committed to making a difference for environmental values through life-long experiential learning.|

 |Why is (recognition of ) life-long learning a significant element for the IDEA Consortium?||

-Education in schools is limited to certain segments of our life cycle.
+Education in schools is limited to certain segments of our life cycle; for the most part ages five to twenty five.

 Non-school education has a huge potential for influence.
 Advertising, social events, faith-based activities, organizational literature, government and governmental institutions are constantly creating and sending messages that challenge our comfort level.